-TABLE OF CONTENTS

 PROXY SUMMARY

 GENERAL INFORMATION ABOUT THE ANNUAL MEETING OF SHAREHOLDERS AND VOTING 1

-CORPORATE GOVERNANCE AND NOMINATING COMMITTEE AND OTHER BOARD MATTERS 5
+REPORT OF THE CORPORATE GOVERNANCE AND NOMINATING COMMITTEE AND OTHER BOARD MATTERS 5

 Board Leadership Structure and Function 5

-Corporate Governance and Nominating Committee Scope of Responsibilities 5
+Corporate Governance and Nominating Committee Scope of Responsibilities 6

 CEO Succession Planning 6

 Attendance at Annual Meetings 6

 Code of Conduct and Code of Ethics 6

 Corporate Governance Guidelines 7

 Communications from Shareholders to Directors 7

 Policy Regarding Consideration of Director Candidates Recommended by Shareholders 7

 Determination with Respect to the Independence of Directors 8

 Determination with Respect to Director Qualifications 9

-Committees of Our Board 9
+Committees of Our Board 10

-2014 Work of the Corporate Governance and Nominating Committee 11
+2015 Work of the Corporate Governance and Nominating Committee 11

-Availability of Corporate Governance Documents 11
+Availability of Corporate Governance Documents 12

-Risk Oversight 11
+Risk Oversight 12

 DIRECTOR COMPENSATION 12

-ITEM NO. 1 - ELECTION OF DIRECTORS 14
+ITEM NO. 1 - ELECTION OF DIRECTORS 15

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS 22
+COMMON STOCK BENEFICIALLY OWNED BY CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 24

-EXECUTIVE OFFICERS OF THE COMPANY 24
+EXECUTIVE OFFICERS OF THE COMPANY 26

-COMPENSATION AND MANAGEMENT DEVELOPMENT COMMITTEE MATTERS 25
+COMPENSATION AND MANAGEMENT DEVELOPMENT COMMITTEE MATTERS 27

-EXECUTIVE COMPENSATION 27
+EXECUTIVE COMPENSATION 30

-Compensation Discussion and Analysis 27
+Compensation Discussion and Analysis 30

-Executive Summary 27
+Executive Summary 30

-Executive Compensation in 2014 33
+Executive Compensation in 2015 36

-2014 Summary Compensation Table 46
+2015 Summary Compensation Table 50

-Grants of Plan-Based Awards During 2014 48
+Grants of Plan-Based Awards During 2015 52

-Outstanding Equity Awards at December 31, 2014 49
+Outstanding Equity Awards at December 31, 2015 53

-Option Exercises and Stock Vested 51
+Option Exercises and Stock Vested in 2015 55

-Pension Benefits in 2014 51
+Pension Benefits in 2015 55

-2014 Nonqualified Deferred Compensation 52
+2015 Nonqualified Deferred Compensation 56

-Potential Payments on Termination or Change in Control 52
+Potential Payments on Termination or Change in Control 56

-ITEM NO. 2 - APPROVAL OF A NON-BINDING ADVISORY PROPOSAL ON EXECUTIVE COMPENSATION 60
+ITEM NO. 2 - APPROVAL OF AN ADVISORY PROPOSAL ON EXECUTIVE COMPENSATION 64

+ITEM NO. 3 - AMENDMENT TO THE ARTICLES OF INCORPORATION TO INCREASE AUTHORIZED SHARES OF COMON STOCK OF THE COMPANY 65

-ITEM NO. 3 - RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 61
+ITEM NO. 4 - RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 67

-INDEPENDENT ACCOUNTANTS' FEES 62
+INDEPENDENT ACCOUNTANTS' FEES 68

-REPORT OF THE AUDIT COMMITTEE 63
+REPORT OF THE AUDIT COMMITTEE 69

-TRANSACTIONS WITH MANAGEMENT AND OTHERS 66
+TRANSACTIONS WITH MANAGEMENT AND OTHERS 72

-SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR THE 2016 ANNUAL MEETING 67
+SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR THE 2017 ANNUAL MEETING 73

-ANNUAL REPORT 67
+ANNUAL REPORT 73

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 68
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 74

-OTHER MATTERS 68
+OTHER MATTERS 74